-Your estate agent will be one of the most important elements of your buying journey in France, so it is important to consider what you are looking for from your agent, and choose carefully.
+Your French estate agent will be one of the most important elements of your buying journey in France, so it is important to consider what you are looking for from your agent, and choose carefully.

 When conducting your research for a new estate agent, it is of paramount importance that you choose one who is legally and professionally accredited and in receipt of a Carte Professionelle.

 “During our conversations with France Property Guide and reading through their guide, it became abundantly clear to us that we had received a less than suitable service from our estate agent.
-Perhaps this was our own fault to begin with, as we had booked a seven day viewing trip and spent the first few days trying to find a suitable agent.
+Perhaps this was our own fault to begin with, as we had booked a seven day viewing trip and spent the first few days trying to find a suitable French estate agent.
 The one that we eventually chose insisted on taking us around to properties above our price range, and it was only by luck that we came across a property with most of our required features at a cost we were happy with.”Mr & Mrs Roberts

-We have spoken to many would-be homebuyers who have had bad experiences with less reputable agents in the past – thankfully, we have been able to direct them to trusted agents to help them and meet their requirements at a time when others have let them down.
+We have spoken to many would-be homebuyers who have had bad experiences with less reputable agents in the past.
+Thankfully, we have been able to direct them to trusted agents to help them and meet their requirements at a time when others have let them down.

 The France Property Guides team has been working with a small group of trusted French agents for years.
-Start your search off the right way, see what they have to offer on our French Property Portal.
+Start your search off the right way and see what they have to offer on our French Property Portal.

 How to negotiate abroad is the guide to put you back in control: